Skip to Content

 spice blend to make the red chilli fish curry.

-Add 1 tablespoon of water to the mortar and collect all the remaining spices in it and pour this to the marinating fish as well.
+Add 1 tablespoon of water to the mortar and collect all the remaining spices in it and pour this into the marinating fish as well.

 Marinate the fish for 10 minutes.